News & Trending Mortgage & Loans News

 Before negotiating loan terms, it's best to know what exactly you're looking for.
 Both first-time buyers and seasoned homeowners can benefit from doing research about which loan type best fits their needs.

-Higher down payment amounts and shorter loan terms can often help reduce your mortgage rate.
+Higher down payment amounts and shorter loan terms can often help reduce your mortgage rate and keep more cash in your wallet.

 Understand that posted interest rates are negotiable